TheRenegadeCoder/sample-programs-website/.github/CONTRIBUTING.md

 #### description.md (manditory)

 This file contains a description of a programming language.
 It should contain enough detail to give an overview of the language.
-It may contain snippets of code with explanation around them.
+It may contain snippets of code with explanations around them.
 The code is enclosed in triple-backticks followed by the language name (use the same name as `<language>` shown above).
 For example, here is a description of a portion of code written in D: